The Escape Artist got into trouble with Nice Guys last week…and this week I’ll probably be unintentionally irritating people with a drink problem.

 When I was young, money used to limit my alcohol intake.
 Life was simple back then.
 If I had £10 for an evening out, the bus fare was £2 and beer was £1 a pint then my intake was naturally limited to 8 beers (subject to the randomness of the round system).

 One of the interesting challenges of financial independence is that there is no constraint on your ability to get drunk.
 As long as I avoid 6 star London hotels and strip clubs (not a problem for me) The Escape Artist has an unlimited booze budget.
 My wallet has much greater capacity than my liver.
 Also, there is no boss to tell me off if I get in late to the office.
-This is yet another reason why it makes sense to have a job / passion / side-hustle.

 By quitting your job, you in-source your self-discipline.
 If you have a job and a mortgage to meet, you have no choice other than to get up and into the office.
 Freedom gives you choices which is why it can feel scary.